sameeradudekula/Motion-Detection-Alarm-/README.md

-Motion Detection Alarm using a PIR sensor to detect human movement and tri
+Motion Detection Alarm System using Arduino and PIR Sensor for motion detection and LED-based alert indication.
+Developed using Tinkercad simulation.